Captain Clasen was on the levee just before the eye of the storm hit

 Water was washing over the levee with driftwood floating about.
 I walked on the levee just before the eye of Katrina swept through New Orleans.
 The next day, we heard reports on the radio about a few ships aground that had broken loose from their moorings and were pushed against the bank.

 Communications were primitive.
-Because one of the younger pilots, Captain Christian Groff, climbed to the top of an oak tree and ran an antenna down, we had a small-volt VHF radio.
+Because one of the younger pilots, Captain Christian Groff, climbed to the top of an oak tree and ran an antenna down, we had a small-boat VHF radio.
 Along with that device, we had a car battery hooked up with alligator clips which allowed us to communicate with tugboats and other state pilot groups.

 Slowly, we started moving ships.
 The first ship I went to had a Danish Captain, and his ship was up along the bank against the rocks.